FortinetCloudCSE/k8s-201-workshop/content/03Roles/Task2_2_Manager_role_clusterrole_cFOS.md

 ---
 title: "Task 2 - Creating and Managing Roles and ClusterRoles for cFOS"
 chapter: false
-menuTitle: "Roles and ClusterRoles for cFOS"
+linkTitle: "Roles and ClusterRoles for cFOS"
 weight: 5
 ---